cthulhu-irl/collapse-chess-core/design_document/entities/state.md

     *   player : Player

-        > oppposite player of the one that made last action.
+        > opposite player of the one that made last action.

-    *   map : Map

-        > map of current board's pieces.

 ## Methods